jhpyle/docassemble/_docs/functions.md

   [`word()`]  function, so you can use the translation system to handle different languages.
 * `new_window` - set this to `False` if you don't want the button to open a new tab.
-The default is for external links to open in a new tab.
+The default value is `True`, which means external links will open in a new tab.
+If you use a value other than `True` or `False`, it will be used as the `target` of the hyperlink.
 * `id_tag` - if you want your button to have an `id` so that you can manipulate it with [JavaScript], set `id_tag` to the `id` you want to use.
 For example, if you don't want the button to actually visit